 Right now I have been pregnant for 9 weeks and 1 day but the baby stopped growing at 6 weeks 5 days.
 It started off as a normal pregnancy– sore breasts, constant nausea, food aversions, intense sense of smell, you name the symptom I had it.
 Then all of a sudden last Tuesday all of the symptoms started to subside.
 I didn’t think too much about it because I have several pregnant friends who aren’t experiencing any symptoms.
 Hubs and I had sex Thursday night and Friday morning I was spotting bright red.
 Again I brushed it off as an effect from having sex but I called the doctor anyway because of the blood being bright red.
 The doctor had me come in immediately for an ultrasound and that’s when we learned there was no heartbeat and the baby had stopped growing over a week ago.
 My blood tests showed that my hCG levels were at the right level but my progesterone was extremely low…since this is what happened with my last miscarriage we at least know now what to watch for in the future.
 At that point I was given a choice of waiting to see if I miscarried naturally over the weekend, taking Cytotec/Misoprostol, or having a D&C done….since I’m terrified of surgery I opted to wait out the weekend and if that didn’t work then go for the Cytotec/Misoprostol.
 Well, my body didn’t pass anything over the weekend and we went back to the doctor yesterday.
 Since everything looked just like the week before my doctor gave me a prescription for Misoprostol.

 So now that you know a little about me and a little about my history I’m going to share with you the timeline of today.
 I hope this eases your mind with what to expect.
-Like I said, I found reading other people’s stories very helpful and I’ll be sharing links to those at the end of this post.
+Like I said, I found reading other people’s stories very helpful along with this ebook that a group of bloggers put together called Blessings Through Raindrops— the women who wrote this just laid it all out there to share….they held nothing back…and it really helps you to feel less alone during this sad moment.

 Saturday- 11:00 am– I’m shaking I’m so anxious!
 I have a friend who just went through this last week so we’re texting about her experience and talking about the future when we’ll be complaining about swollen feet with our big ole pregnant bellies.
 Thinking, dreaming, and talking about the future is helping me keep my spirits up and not dwell on the present.
 I grab my pills and go to the kitchen to get a glass of water– determined to get on with the healing process!
 I’m referring to this process from now on as the healing process because that is what it is and it makes me feel better to know that I’m in the middle of a healing process instead of the middle of a miscarriage…you must find ways to keep yourself positive and know that everything happens for a reason.
 My baby passed away over 2 weeks ago and I have come to terms with that– now it’s time to help my body heal so we can try again in a few months.
 I take 2 pills of Misoprostol 200 MCG orally and one percocet for pain — I figure the percocet will help calm my nerves.